filmerjarred/mantax/README.md

 - we can then give each user a calibration score when looking at comments

 routes
+	- POST /predict
+		- Takes either the mantax id of the logged in user, or enough identifying information to make them a mantax account
+		- Makes a prediction about whether a comment will be banned

 	- GET /user_scores?article={article-id}
 		- Gets all the scores for all the users who comment on this article, can use cloudflare workers to cache this json
 		- And then for any users that have commented since the scores were cached, we can get the delta and re-cache it
 		- And then update the cache anytime the predictions are reconciled

-	- POST /predict
+- GET /user_scores
-		- Takes either the mantax id of the logged in user, or enough identifying information to make them a mantax account
-		- Makes a prediction about whether a comment will be banned
+		- Gets all the scores for all the users
+		- Used to render the leaderboard

 	- POST /reconcile
 		- Will be a button on scott's dashboard